danielljeon/docs/notes/machine_learning.md

 ##### 3.4.1.1 Overfitting and Pruning

+By nature, decision trees tend to be low bias and overfit, meaning they often capture very specific noise or learn the training data outright.
 When a decision tree overfits, pruning is used to simplify it.

-The idea is to replace certain subtrees with leaf nodes that predict the majority class.
+The idea is to replace certain unnecessary subtrees with leaf nodes that predict the majority class.
 This is tested on a validation set (separate from the training and test sets).
 If accuracy improves or stays the same, the prune is kept; if not, it's reverted.
 This prevents the model from memorizing noise and helps it generalize better.

+This greatly slightly increases bias while greatly reducing variance.

 - Sometimes helps to split data into 3: training, testing and pruning.